code-blooded/mini-compiler/README.md

 # mini-compiler
-A Mini Compiler for LUA
+A Mini Compiler for c